Günther Schack: Group commander

 On 24 March, the airfield at Danzig-Langfuhr came under Soviet artillery attack, killing four and wounding many more.
 I. Gruppe was ordered to move to Brüsterort, present-day Majak located on the northwestern tip of the Sambia Peninsula, approximately 44 km from Königsberg, to fight in the East Prussian Offensive.
 Schack, as a native East Prussian and familiar with area, led the ground personnel, towing 40 Bf 109 aircraft of which ten were still serviceable after the trek arrived in Brüsterort.
 On 12 April 1945, I. Gruppe had one serviceable aircraft remaining in which Schack had to bail out following aerial combat.
 He suffered serious burns and had to be flown out.
 Soon after, in late April, the Gruppe was disbanded.
 On 1 May, Schack was still recovering from his injuries sustained on 12 April, he was named commander of IV.
 (Sturm) Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
+He succeeded Hauptmann Gerhard Koall who had been killed in action on 27 April.
 At the time, the Gruppe was based at Rerik.
 On 2 May, Schack ordered the retreat of IV.
 (Sturm) Gruppe remnants to Westerland on the island of Sylt.
 On 4 May, all German forces in northwest Germany including all islands surrendered.
 The Gruppe remained in Westerland until 20 June when they were brought to the internment camp at Hennstedt.